corundum/corundum/README.md

 ### axil_interconnect module

-AXI lite shared interconnect with parametrizable data and address interface widths.
+AXI lite shared interconnect with parametrizable data and address interface widths and master and slave interface counts.
 Small in area, but does not support concurrent operations.

 ### axil_ram module